mercury-hpc/mercury/README.md

 Mercury is a core component of the [Mochi][mochi-link] ecosystem of microservices.

-Please see the accompanying COPYING file for license details.
+Please see the accompanying LICENSE.txt file for license details.

 Contributions and patches are welcomed but require a Contributor License Agreement (CLA) to be filled out.
 Please contact us if you are interested